simongoricar/euphony/README.md

 </div>

 # Philosophy
-> Over the years I've been collecting an offline music library that has been growing in size, but simulteneously getting harder to maintain.
+> Over the years I've been collecting an offline music library that has been growing in size, but simultaneously getting harder to maintain.
 > Considering you're here you might've encountered the same :).
-Before I describe the workings of euphony
+Before I describe the inner workings of euphony here's a quick outline of why and how.
-> I'll just quickly outline why I'm doing this and how I've decided to approach the problem.
 >
-> In my case, portable file organisation became a problem relatively quickly: let's say most of your music library is lossless, but some of it is lossy,
+> In my case, portable file organisation became a problem relatively quickly: let's say most of your music library is lossless, though some of it is lossy.
+> In the above case, you either:
-> so you either have it all in one big folder (e.g. organized by artist, then by album), or separated into a lossless and a lossy library
+> -> have it both lossless or lossy in the same folder (e.g. organized by artist, then by album), or,
-> (or possibly even more if you're doing some involved sorting).
+> -> separate lossless and lossy folders (each one again organized by artist, then by album or similarly) or possibly even something more complicated.
 >
-> Now, if you only listen on one device, none of those approaches are likely to be a problem, but for multi-device users,
+> If you only listen on one device, none of those approaches are likely to pose a huge problem.
+However, for multi-device users,
-> this quickly becomes a storage and deduplication nightmare.
+> this quickly becomes both a storage and a deduplication nightmare.
-> Ideally, you'd want a way to maintain two separate copies of the entire library:
+> Ideally, you'd want to maintain the original library as they were (be it one or more folders like described above),
-> - one with all the **original files intact** (be it lossless or lossy) and
-> - a separate (aggregated, if you will) copy that contains all the files transcoded down to a more manageable size.
+> but still have a separate (*aggregated*, if you will) version of the entire original library that contains all the files from all the
+> sublibraries transcoded down to a more manageable size, ready for on-the-go listening.
 >
 > **`euphony` was written to solve this problem efficiently.**

-Euphony's philosophy is that you should split your library into smaller chunks: one directory for lossless, one for lossy audio, one for a specific collection, etc. (as many as you need).
-It does not force you to have multiple libraries, it works just as well with one library.
+Euphony's philosophy acknowledges that you might have split your library into smaller chunks: one directory for lossless, one for lossy audio, one for a specific collection, etc. It does not force you to have multiple "sub"-libraries, it works just as well with a single one.
 However, as described in the preamble, this philosophy also acknowledges that you might want to take the library with you on the go, something that is hard to do when a part of your library contains possibly huge lossless files.
+Again, the obvious solution is to transcode your library down to something like MP3 V0 and copy that version of the library to your portable devices.

-Here's how euphony opts to solve this:
+Here's how euphony automates this transcoding process:
-- *you register a list of sub-libraries* that contain the same basic folder structure (one directory per artist containing one directory per album),
+- *you register a list of "sub"-libraries* that contain the same basic folder structure (one directory per artist containing one directory per album),
-- you may opt to *validate the library for any collisions* (see the `validate-all` command) so you don't store two copies of the same album in two separate sublibraries,
+- you may opt to *validate the library for any collisions* first (see the `validate` command) so you don't accidentally store two copies of the same album in two separate sub-libraries,
-- when you wish to assemble your entire library into a smaller transcoded copy, you run one of the `transcode-*` commands, which takes all of your registered sub-libraries that contain original files and transcodes everything into MP3 V0 and puts the resulting files into the transcoded library - this is the library that you probably want to take with you "on the go".
+- when you wish to assemble your entire music library into a smaller single-folder transcoded copy, you run the `transcode` command, which takes all of your sub-libraries with original files and transcodes everything into MP3 V0 (by default), putting the resulting files into the transcoded library - this is the library that you take with you on the go.

 As mentioned, audio files are transcoded into MP3 V0 in the process.
-I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway and should be more than enough for on-the-go listening, and you *still* have original files).
+I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway and should be more than enough for on-the-go listening, and you *still* have the original files).
-For transcoding efficiency euphony also stores minimal metadata about each album's contents in a file called `.album.euphony`.
+For transcoding efficiency euphony also stores minimal metadata about each album's contents in a file called `.album.euphony` (stored inside each source album's folder).
-This is done to know which files haven't changed and can be skipped the next time you request transcoding of your library.
+This is done to understand which files have and haven't changed, so we can skip most of the library the next time you request transcoding of your library after having added a single new album.
-Implementation details are available below in `4.2`.
+Implementation details of this detection are available below.

+### Note
-**More importantly, euphony *does not* organise your (original) audio files** - for this job [MusicBrainz Picard](https://picard.musicbrainz.org/) is a full-featured tagger (just a recommendation); it is several magnitudes better than this project could ever achieve.
+**Importantly, euphony *does not* organise your (original) audio files** - for this job [MusicBrainz Picard](https://picard.musicbrainz.org/) is a good full-featured tagger (just a recommendation); it is several magnitudes better and more flexible than this project could ever achieve had it opted to include that functionality.
 You may even opt to use [Beets](https://beets.readthedocs.io/en/stable/) for most tasks regarding source library organisation.

-**Regardless, `euphony`'s place in my (and maybe yours) music library toolset is well-defined: a CLI for validating your library and managing transcodes for on-the-go listening quickly and efficiently.**
+**Regardless, `euphony`'s place in my (and maybe your) music library toolset is well-defined: a CLI for *validating* your library and *managing transcodes* for on-the-go listening quickly and efficiently.**

 ---